mlota/mlota.github.io/_posts/2015-11-18-automating-deployment-github-pages-jekyll-travis.md

 ---
 layout: post
-title: "Automating deployment of a GitHub Pages hosted site with Jekyll and Travis CI"
+title: Automating deployment of a GitHub Pages hosted site with Jekyll and Travis CI
 subtitle: Searching for the perfect blog deployment workflow
 published: true
 date: "2015-11-23"
 ---

 Earlier this month I set up this blog using the simple publishing mechanism provided by GitHub Pages and Jekyll.
 It all works perfectly, but as I began to delve deeper into Jekyll, I discovered that it's possible to create a more efficient deployment workflow using Travis CI and GitHub.
 I’m a big advocate of continuous deployment and build automation so I had to check this out.